QBRC/CasHmac/README.md

 2. Annotate any RESTful methods that you wish to secure with the `@Securable` annotation.
 You can include a comma-delimited list of roles, if you wish.
 In our sample application, you'll find these annotations in `edu.swmed.qbrc.resprirnate.shared.rest.MessageRestService.java`.
 Depending on your architecture, you may declare your RESTful methods in a shared library (like we do), or in your server application.
 Here are two examples:

       ```java
-      @Securable("")  // This method is secured, but not validated by any roles.
+      @RolesAllowed({})  // This method is secured, but not validated by any roles.
       @GET
       @Path("/user/{param}")
       @Produces("application/json")
       public User get(@PathParam("param") String id);

-      @Securable("admin,manager") // This method is secured and limited to users in the "admin" or "manager" roles.
+      @RolesAllowed({"admin", "manager"}) // This method is secured and limited to users in the "admin" or "manager" roles.
       @GET
       @Path("/{param}")
       public Response printMessage(@PathParam("param") String msg);